 Got a question about the IoTUK programme?
 Here are our frequently asked questions:

-Digital Catapult has launched IoTUK to drive IoT adoption and capabilities across the country and to advance the UK’s global leadership in the IoT space.
+Digital Catapult launched IoTUK to drive IoT adoption and capabilities across the country and to advance the UK’s global leadership in the IoT space.

-The IoTUK programme aims to:
+The IoTUK programme aimed to:

 Advance the UK’s global leadership in IoT to ensure that foreign companies and investors understand the investable work being done in the UK.